DTS-STN/CDP-Lessons-Learned/Databricks vs Synapse Spark Pool Comparison.md

 Whereas in Databricks, we run spark applications on a cluster.
 The three available cluster modes are Single Node, Standard and High Concurrency.
 There are multiple Databricks Runtime Versions to choose from having different Scala and Spark versions.
 Additionallly, there is large selection of different worker types.

-### Pricing
-For both services, pricing is based on the number of virtual machines provisioned and their sizing.
-With Databricks, there is an additional fee for Databricks Units (DBUs).
-A DBU is a unit of processing capability, billed on a per-second usage.
-The DBU consumption depends on the size and type of instance running Azure Databricks.
-See these links for [Databricks](https://azure.microsoft.com/en-ca/pricing/details/databricks/) and [Synapse](https://azure.microsoft.com/en-us/pricing/details/synapse-analytics/) pricing.

 ### Notebook Evironment
 Databricks provides collaborative notebooks with real time co-authoring and automatic versioning.
 Whereas Synapse requires you to save the changes to your notebook before the other person can see them.
 There is no automatic versioning in Synapse notebooks.